 Provisions for adequate draining and ventilation of the interior of the tub are essential.
-As suggested in the NSBA Publication Practical Steel Tub Girder Design [2], bottom flange drain holes should be 11⁄2 inches in diameter and spaced along the bottom flange's low side every 50 feet, and be placed 4 inches away from the web plate.
+As suggested in the NSBA Publication Practical Steel Tub Girder Design [2], bottom flange drain holes should be 1 /2 inches in diameter and spaced along the low side of the bottom flange every 50 feet, and be placed 4 inches away from the web plate.
 Access holes must be provided to allow for periodic structural inspection of the interior of the tub.
 The access holes should provide easy access for authorized inspectors.
 Solid doors can be used to close the access holes, however they should be light in weight, and they should be hinged and locked, but not bolted.
 Alternatively wire mesh screens can be placed over access holes.
-Wire mesh should be 10 gage to withstand welding and blasting and have a weave of approximately 1⁄2 inch by 1⁄2 inch.
+Wire mesh should be 10 gage to withstand welding and blasting and have a weave of approximately /2 inch by /2 inch.
 Wire mesh screens should always be used over the bottom flange drain holes to prevent entry of wildlife and insects.

-Additional detailing guidelines can be found at www.steelbridge.org, which is the AASHTO/NSBA Steel Bridge Collaboration's Website, with particular attention given to document G1.4, Guidelines for Design Details [3].
-Three other detailing references offering guidance are the Texas Steel Quality Council's Preferred Practices for Steel Bridge Design, Fabrication, and Erection [4], the Mid-Atlantic States Structural Committee for Economic Fabrication (SCEF) Standards, and the AASHTO/NSBA Steel Bridge Collaboration Guidelines for Design and Constructibility [5].
+Additional detailing guidelines can be found at www.steelbridges.org, which is the NSBA Website, with particular attention given to the AASHTO/NSBA Steel Bridge Collaboration document G1.4, Guidelines for Design Details [3].
+Three other detailing references offering guidance are the Texas Steel Quality Council's Preferred Practices for Steel Bridge Design, Fabrication, and Erection [4], the Mid-Atlantic States Structural Committee for Economic Fabrication (SCEF) Standards, and the AASHTO/NSBA Steel Bridge Collaboration Guidelines for Design for Constructibility [5].